dylan-lang/opendylan/README.txt

 $SRCDIR/configure --with-mps=/path/to/mps-header-files
               # you must call configure with absolute path!
 make

+[Ubuntu note: In Ubuntu 6.06 I had to install the XML::Parser module via "cpan -i XML::Parser", which blew up because expat.h was not found, so first "sudo apt-get install libexpat-dev".  --cgay 20061104]

 The goal was ultimately to make it possible to build Open Dylan in the Open Dylan IDE, but unfortunately we never quite made that happen.